 Boiled egg.
-A hard boiled egg is such a perfect lunchbox food—it even comes with its own biodegradable wrapper!
-Pair it with some cheese and raw veggie sticks, maybe a slice of ham, and you have a meal.
+A hard-boiled egg is such a perfect lunchbox food—it even comes with its own biodegradable wrapper!
+Pair it with some cheese, raw veggie sticks, maybe a slice of ham, and you have a meal.
 To make this even easier, boil a dozen eggs on the weekend so you have boiled eggs to grab and go throughout the week.

 Meatballs.
 Everyone loves meatballs.
 Fill the thermos up with your child’s favorite meatballs and whatever sauce they like.
 To make eating the meatballs extra fun, send along a toothpick for spearing them!